jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

 Part of the Kerberos authentication process is to lookup the target server using an service principal name (SPN).
 The SPN is constructed using the `-ComputerName` value that is being connected to form the SPN `host/$ComputerName`.
 To change the service portion `host` to something else use `New-PSWSManSessionOption -SPNService host`.
-To override the hostname portion to something else use `New-PSWSManSessionOpiton -SPNHostName other`.
+To override the hostname portion to something else use `New-PSWSManSessionOption -SPNHostName other`.
 For example `New-PSWSManSessionOption -SPNService http -SPNHostName test` will use the SPN `http/test`.

 Availability of Kerberos depends on the OS and authentication provider used.